 “About a month ago ahead of winter, we tried to encourage people to switch to solar water heaters and do all the things they can do to save electricity.
-It is based on saving money for themselves and for reducing the amount of electricity used,” said Charles Cooper.

 The campaign was also to remind people of the 25% power increase on July 1.

 But Capetonians still needed to save more electricity as usage reduction targets they had hoped to reach were not being achieved yet.

 Kupido Baron, spokesperson for the Nelson Mandela Bay metro, said: “People mustn’t worry, we don’t have any notification [from Eskom] as yet.

 “But, the less people use, the better for all of us, because it does affect the infrastructure.”

 The metro still had last year’s schedule online and would discuss the likelihood of that one being valid for load shedding if the need arose.

 Chamber of Mines spokesperson Jabu Maphalala said the industry had signed an agreement committing itself to reducing consumption by 10%, and the chamber had adjusted to this.